 IceCube relies on two observables per DOM to reconstruct events: the total number of detected 51 photons and their timing distribution.
 Both the timing and the number of photons are extracted from 52 the on-board digitized waveforms in software.
-The waveforms are deconvolved into a series of 53 scaled single-photoelectron pulses (so-called pulse series) and the integral of the individual pulses 54 (divided by the load resistance) defines the observed charge.
+The waveforms are deconvolved into a series of 53 scaled single photoelectron pulses (so-called pulse series) and the integral of the individual pulses 54 (divided by the load resistance) defines the observed charge.
 It will often be expressed in units of 55 PE, or photoelectrons, which further divides the measured charge by the charge of a single electron 56 times the nominal gain (10^7) .
 Accurate characterization of the individual PMT charge distributions 57 is crucial for calibration and event reconstructions relying on charge information.
-The charge 58 distribution can also be used to assess long term detector performance and identifying discrepancies 59 between data and Monte Carlo.
-It is therefore critically important to accurately measure the single 60 photoelectron charge distribution in order to understand the IceCube detector behavior.
-61
+The charge 58 distribution can also be used to assess long-term detector performance and identify discrepancies 59 between data and Monte Carlo.
+It is therefore critically important to accurately measure the single-60 photoelectron (SPE) charge distribution in order to understand the IceCube detector behavior.
+61 When one or more photons produce a voltage at the anode sufficient to trigger the onboard 62

-When one or more photons produce a voltage at the anode sufficient to trigger the onboard discriminator (set via a DAC to approximately 1.3 mV, or equivalently to 0.25PE), the signal acquisition process is triggered.
+62 When one or more photons produce a voltage at the anode sufficient to trigger the onboard 63 discriminator (set via a DAC to approximately 1.3 mV, or equivalently to 0.25PE), the signal ac-64 quisition process is triggered.
 The signal is fed into four parallel input channels.
 Three of the